tuddydevelopment/TlangV2/README.md

 ## IMPORTANT:

 > When working with functions, you should first initialize the main buffer, so no commands inside of functions will throw compilation errors!

+> There may still be errors in the compiler, report them by opening an issue - BUT 99% of the time, it will be a problem with the code!
+Please first try to debug it!!